ImSakshiRai/MADFLIX-GPT/README.md

 ## Technologies Used 🛠️
-- Python
+- TMDB API  : For fetching movie data from The Movie Database
 - OpenAI API (GPT)
+- React.Js
+- Tailwind CSS
+- Vercel
-- React
+- Redux
 - Firebase
--Tailwind CSS

 ## Installation and Setup
 1. Clone the repository:
-git clone
+- git clone

-2. Navigate to the project directory: cd netflix-gpt
+2. Navigate to the project directory:
+- cd netflix-gpt

-3.Install dependencies using npm: create React App npm install
+3.Install dependencies using npm:
+- create React App
+- npm install
+- npm run build
-Configured TailwindCSS
+- Configured TailwindCSS

-4. Start the development server: npm run start
+4. Start the development server:
+- npm run start

 This will start the development server.
 Open http://localhost:3000 in your browser to view the application.
 Generate passwords by adjusting the length and selecting options for including numbers and special characters.